CSC2033 : Software Engineering Team Project

-This is a practically-oriented course with students learning and developing skills within a team environment.
+This is a practical course with students learning and developing skills within a team environment.
 Lectures are used to introduce and explore the main topics.
-The week-long bootcamp with tutorials provides background in the range of software development tools.
+The tutorials provide background in the range of software development tools.
 Students are expected to work together and individually to develop a large piece of software and provide appropriate documentation.
-Regular stand-up meetings are held with staff to check progress of the team work.
+Regular meetings are held with staff to check progress of the teamwork.

 The format of resits will be determined by the Board of Examiners